RaviKMalhotra/CCSP/Domain 1 - Cloud Security/Domain 1 Important Questions 1.md

 D. APIs are a form of malware.
 Answer: A.

-The continuous modification of APIs issued/designed by cloud providers introduces the potential for vulnerabilities to be created in interfaces that were previously thought to be vetted and secure.
+**The continuous modification of APIs issued/designed by cloud providers introduces the potential for vulnerabilities to be created in interfaces that were previously thought to be vetted and secure**.
 Increased complexity necessarily means increased potential for vulnerability.
 And third-party modifications may lead to user credentials being unknowingly exposed to those third parties.
 Automation is not inherently a source of threats/vulnerabilities, so option B is not correct.

 Options C and D are not true.